lopalic/rc_onboarding/ruby_basics/strings/README.md

 # Strings

 A string is a collection of characters inside quotation marks.
-String are interpreted as raw text.
+Strings are interpreted as raw text.

-You can used single or double quotes ofr strings, either is acceptable*.
+You can use single or double quotes for strings, either is acceptable*.

 ```
 my_first_string = 'I am a string!'